reytoms/Portfolio/Project_part1.md

 <img width="399" alt="image" src="https://user-images.githubusercontent.com/92896969/141700329-edcaf69f-0a54-4d9e-9e03-52336a958765.png">

 I would like to add more elements to this section and create a single visualization with data for multiple countries.
-I would have a filter option to choose the category of comparison (feature element such as currency, or travel duration) and the country name.
+I would have a filter option to choose the category of comparison such as the feature element (currency, or travel duration), and the respective country name.

-4. Finally, the tourist attractions in the city of choice.
+4. Finally, a highlight of the tourist attractions in the city of choice.
 In this sketching I have included a tour guide map for France only.
 But in my final project I would include more countries from the available options.

 <img width="622" alt="Screen Shot 2021-11-14 at 5 31 31 PM" src="https://user-images.githubusercontent.com/92896969/141701187-7b0e3996-4969-489e-8f22-e6a11306427a.png">